 The R package seacarb was used to calculate the carbonate chemistry parameters.
 R is a free cross-platform language and environment for statistical computing and graphics (R Development Core Team, 2008).
-The previous version, seacarb 1.2.3 (Proye and Gattuso, 2003) is superseded by version 2.0 which was recently released (Lavigne et al., 2008).
-The new version has been updated in order to be fully consistent with the most recent guidelines to best practices for ocean CO2 measurements (Dickson et al., 2007), and five new functions have been added to assist the design of ocean acidification perturbation experiments.
-These new functions are described in the present paper.
+The previous version, seacarb 1.2.3 (Proye and Gattuso, 2003) is superseded by the recently released version 2.0 (Lavigne et al., 2008).
+The new version has been updated in order to be fully consistent with the most recent guidelines to best practices for ocean CO2 measurements (Dickson et al., 2007).
+All equations are solved analytically except when total alkalinity is one of the two input parameters of the carbonate system that are required.
+In that case, the concentration of H+ or dissolved inorganic carbon are solved numerically using the R function uniroot.
+Five new functions have been added to seacarb 2.0 to assist the design of ocean acidification perturbation experiments.
+The syntax of these commands is briefly described in Appendices A1 to A5.
+Additional information is available in the help files of the seacarb package.